 Their stories leave us humbled.
 It is an honor and a privilege to serve those in need and to enable present and future leaders and professionals to become global citizens.

-Locations: Our administrative operations are based in Spokane, Washington, and Alajuela, Costa Rica.
-We provide services in the Americas, the Caribbean, and Africa.
+Locations: Our administrative operations are based in Kellogg, Idaho, and Alajuela, Costa Rica.
+We provide programming in the Americas, the Caribbean, and Africa.

 Structure: We are organized as an NGO in the US and operate as a non-profit within our service destinations.